ericagol/script2gle/README.md

 ## Warning

-This project is still under (rather heavy but infrequent) development.
+This project is still under (rather heavy but infrequent) development and shouldn't yet be considered stable.

 ## What this is about